Me1rem/Power-consumption-analysis/README.md

 ## Process
 The Dataset Consists of 12 tables for each region/Company and they have 2 columns each, one is the load in MW, while the other is the date and time at which the load in MW was recorded

-The analysis started off with writing an M code from 1998-2018 that creates a table of hourly timestamps between 1998-2018,then the table was merged with all the region/company loads in MW and the rest of the columns were unpivoted except for the date and time column.
+The analysis started off with appending the tables

 The data types were formatted and standardized, duplicates were removed and blank rows were taken care of.